 How Do Chemical-Free Sunscreens Work?

-Lots of folks will tell you that chemical sunscreens work by creating a shield on the skin that reflects UV rays away from it.
+You’ve probably heard that chemical-free sunscreens work by creating a shield on the skin that reflects UV rays away from it.

 Titanium dioxide and zinc oxide can indeed reflect SOME UV rays away from your face.
 But, they do absorb the bulk of them, turning them into a less damaging form of energy (heat).
-Just like all the other “chemical” sunscreens.
+Just like all other UV filters out there.

 There are ways to get around this.
 If the white cast bothers you, you can opt for a tinted mineral sunscreen.
 Or if you want a lightweight texture, look for a sunscreen that uses nanoparticles (these are controversial, so it’s hard to find a sunscreen with this technology).